 Any student may volunteer with one of the OCE's many Outreach Teams.
 Dedicated volunteers can become Outreach Team leaders to take over leadership of an existing team or start a relationship with a new community partner.

-To set up a time to meet with a member of the OCE's staff and discuss the best way for you to get involved in service, please email Stephanie.
+To set up a time to meet with a member of the OCE's staff and discuss the best way for you to get involved in service, please email Hannah Schundler.